Microsoft Excel

 Not all charts are the same though.
 It’s easy enough to create a simple pie, column, or area chart.
 But your business competes in a space where impact is paramount.
 Trying to impress stakeholders with drab graphics won’t achieve the goals you aim for.

 Sooner or later, you’ll want to build your own compelling charts and data visualizations in Excel.
-Get started on that with our Excel Charts for Data Visualization course with Microsoft MVP Deb Ashby.
+Get started on that with our Excel Charts for Data Visualization course by Microsoft MVP Deb Ashby.

 Boost your business